Deconvolution with Unknown Error Distribution Interpreted as Blind Isotonic Regression: Some Known Facts from Literature

-Now let $X$ be a real-valued random variable.
-Applying Markov's inequality with an exponential function, it follows that for $\lambda \geq 0$,

-Since this inequality holds for all values of $\lambda \geq 0$, one may optimize $\lambda$ to obtain the tightest tail bound.

-Next, we define a class of random variables, whose tail behavior is easy to control. \begin{definition}[Sub-Gaussian random variable] A random variable $X$ with mean $\mu = \Exp{X}$ is called sub-Gaussian if there is a positive constant $\sigma$ such that
+We define a class of random variables, whose tail behavior is easy to control. \begin{definition}[Sub-Gaussian random variable] A random variable $X$ with mean $\mu = \Exp{X}$ is called sub-Gaussian with parameter $\sigma$ if there is a positive constant $\sigma$ such that

 We will call $\sigma$ the sub-Gaussian parameter of $X$. \end{definition} An application of the Chernoff bound leads to